Nutellove/Cye/data/en/capitalism.md

 > _**Know your sins.**_

 You should hurry and take back political power before it's too late.
-Become a constituent!
+Become constituent!
 You can do it!
 I _know_ you can.